chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 	* The last one occurred on 10 February 2013, three months after the fourth attack.
 Only four pages were vandalized but they also managed to vandalize my userpage with a very inappropriate content.

 ### September
-* Wordbubble was added.
+* 8 September: Wordbubble was added.
 This template was used for talk page messages, intended to make them look nicer.
 It is also customizable, allowing for users to modify it to suit their needs.
 The template still exists today but is no longer used due to the switch to message walls.

+## 2013
+### February
+* 26 February
+[Wiki revamp](https://plantsvszombies.fandom.com/wiki/Thread:42567) made by Gwaine.
+He didn't really contribute to the mainspace and wanted to be an admin dealing with wiki styles but we accepted it anyway back then because why not.
+Some of the changes he made include adding the lawn background to elements such as buttons and wiki navigation.

+### June
+* 3 June
+[First excited, then disappointed](https://plantsvszombies.fandom.com/wiki/Thread:54280): Rant over PvZ2 coming to iOS first before Android, just like what many app devs do.
+If I have to guess it's because iOS has much less device segmentation, which makes it it easier to perform things like bugfixes there.

+Despite rumors of it coming out to PC, it never did (Android emulators don't count).